 Recent bombings in Turkey have been linked to either Daesh or Kurdish insurgency.
 Tuesday’s attack looked like a major coordinated assault, targeting a critical international transportation hub.

-The triple suicide attack in Atatürk airport may become the deadliest attack of the year in Turkey, but it is not the first one.
+The triple suicide attack at Atatürk airport may become the deadliest attack of the year in Turkey, but it is not the first one.

 Since July last year, civilians and military personnel (including military convoys being attacked) fell victim to terrorist attacks.
 Suicide bombs have been placed meticulously, carrying a message to the government or its institutions.